 (A-F) Double label immunofluorescence confocal microscopy was performed with rabbit anti-Nkx2.2 (red) and mouse anti-Olig2 (green) antibodies at the indicated stages.
 Double-positive cells (yellow) are first detected at the pMN/p3 boundary at E5.0 (C, arrow).
-By E7.0, double-positive cells appear to be emigrating in streams from the ventricular zone into the gray matter (E, filled arrowheads), where they later disperse and localize to the white matter (F, lower filled arrowheads).
-Nkx2.2 single-positive cells begin emigrating at E5.0 (C-F, open arrowheads), but Olig2 single-positive cells are never observed to migrate.
+By E7.0, double-positive cells appear to be emigrating in streams from the ventricular zone into the gray matter (E, filled arrowheads), Where they later disperse and localize to the white matter (F, lower filled arrowheads).
+Nkx2.2 single-positive cells begin emigrating at E5.0 (C,-F, open arrowheads), but Olig2 single-positive cells are never observed to migrate.
 (G-J) Olig2+, Nkx2.2+ cells are oligodendrocyte precursors.
-E8.5 spinal cord was dissociated and triple labeled with antibodies to O4, Olig2, and Nkx2.2.
+E8.5 spinal cord was dissociated and triple labeled with antibodies to 04, Olig2, and Nkx2.2.
+The forur panels are from the same field.
+Most or all (98 ± 1.4%) Olig2+, Nkx2.2+ cells coexpress O4 (arrowhead).
+(K-N) Expression of a mature oligodendrocyte marker by Olig2+, Nkx2.2+ cells one of these (05.5 ± 9.3%).
+Coexpress O4 (arrowhead).
+(K-N) Expression of a mature oligodendrocyte marker by Olig2+, Nkx2.2+ cells are Olig2, Nkx2.2 and myelin-associated glycoprotein (MAG).
 The four panels are from the same field.
-Most or all (98 \pm 1.4%) Olig2+, Nkx2.2+ cells coexpress O4 (arrow).
-A subset of Nkx2.2+ cells are weak or negative for Olig2, and some of these (20.5 \pm 9.3%) coexpress O4 (arrowhead).
-(K-N) Expression of a mature oligodendrocyte marker by Olig2+, Nkx2.2+ cells in white matter.
-Triple label immunofluorescence on sections through the ventral region of E10 spinal cord was performed using antibodies to Olig2, Nkx2.2+ and myelin associated glycoprotein (MAG).
+Note that all MAG+ cells are Olig2+, Nkx2.2+ (arrowhs), while Nkx2.2+, or oliga are MAG+ cells are Olig2+, Nkx2.2+ (arrowhs), while Nkx2.2+, or oliga are weak or negative for Olig2.
+Nkx2.2+ cells are oliga the ventral region of 10 spinal cord was performed using antibodies to Olig2.
+Nkx2.2 and myelin-associated glycoprotein (MAG).
 The four panels are from the same field.
-Note that all MAG+ cells are Olig2+, Nkx2.2+ (arrows), while Nkx2.2+, Olig2- cells are OMAG- (arrowhead).
-At later stages, virtually all Nkx2.2+ cells are Olig2+ (not shown).
+Note that all MAG+ cells are Olig2+, Nkx2.2+ (arrowhs), while Nkx2.2+, or oliga are Olig2+ (not shown).

 ated and triple-labeled with antibodies to Olig2, Nkx2.2, and the oligodendrocyte precursor cell surface marker O4 (Gard and Pfeiffer, 1990).
 The results indicated that most (98 \pm 1.4%) Olig2+, Nkx2.2+ cells were also O4+ (Figures 2G-2J, arrow).
 In addition, some (20.5 \pm 9.3%) Nkx2.2+ cells that were weak or negative for Olig2 expressed O4 (Figures 2G-2J, arrowhead).
 Furthermore, at later stages (E10), at least some Olig2+Nkx2.2+ cells in the white matter coexpress the mature oligodendrocyte marker myelin-associated glycoprotein (MAG) (Philippe et al., 1986) (Figures 2K-2M, arrows).
-Taken together, these data suggest that from E7.0 onward, both Olig2+Nkx2.2+ and Nkx2.2+Olig2- cells in the ventral spinal cord are likely to be oligodendrocyte precursors.
+Taken together, these data suggest that from E7.0 onward, both Olig2Nkx2.2 and Nkx2.2Olig2 cells in the ventral spinal cord are likely to be oligodendrocyte precursors.
 Our results are consistent with recent studies showing that Nkx2.2 is expressed by oligodendrocyte precursors (Xu et al.,

 Figure 3.
-Extinction of Ngns from the Olig2-Expressing Domain Precedes Oligodendrocyte Precursor Formation (A-E) Double label immunofluorescence microscopy with rabbit anti-Ngn2 (red) and mouse anti-Olig2 (green) antibodies.
+Extinction of Ngns from the Olig2-Expressing Domain Precedes Oligodendrocyte Precursor Formation

+(A-E) Double label immunofluorescence microscopy with rabbit anti-Ngn2 (red) and mouse anti-Olig2 (green) antibodies.
 Arrows in (A) and (B) indicate double-positive (yellow) cells.
-Note that by E5.0 (C), most Ngn2 expression has already been extinguished from the Olig2+ domain (open arrowhead).
+Note that by E5.0 (C), most Ngn2 expression has already been extinguished from the Olig2[±] domain (open arrowhead).
 (F-J) Double label in situ hybridization with Olig2 and Ngn1 cRNA probes.
 The domains become well separated by E6.0 (I).
 Note the gap between the dorsal boundary of Olig2 (J, white arrowhead) and the ventral boundary of Ngn1 (J, black arrowhead) at E7.0.